 Admissions tutors work collaboratively with admissions colleagues in the SES and with marketing colleagues in delivering the academic elements of the recruitment strategy and faculty/school’s offer making strategy.
-This is facilitated, in part, through faculty recruitment committees, where responsibility for the review and implementation of faculty/school admissions policies are ultimately held.
+This is facilitated, in part, through faculty recruitment committees, where responsibility for the review and implementation of any school admissions policies is ultimately held.

 Applicant and student responsibilities

-The University operates a policy of Dignity and Mutual Respect, which all staff, students and third parties, including prospective students, are expected to abide by.
+The University operates a Policy on Dignity and Mutual Respect (PDF), which all staff, students and third parties, including prospective students, are expected to abide by.
 The University reserves the right to withdraw an application if behaviours are deemed to have contravened this policy.
-This policy can be found within the Equality and Inclusion Unit’s webpages.

 By submitting an application to the University of Leeds, including submissions made via UCAS, applicants are confirming that the information given is true, complete and accurate.
 Applicants should not omit any requested or relevant information, make any misrepresentation (for example, through plagiarism) or give false or misleading information or documents at any point of the application process including after an offer is made.
 Should this occur the University reserves the right to dismiss a current or future application, withdraw an offer of a place and/or revoke registration.